 Tour Dates: Available Year Round (conditions apply)

 Please see below

-Darwin-Mt Borradaile return flights, hotel/airport transfers, all meals at base camp, refreshments, tour guides. *Alcoholic beverages not included in price.
+Darwin-Mt Borradaile return flights, hotel/airport transfers, all meals at base camp, some refreshments, tour guides. *Alcoholic beverages not included in price.

-- Tented wilderness camp
+- Arnhemland wilderness camp & Eco-lodge

 - Traditional Art of the world renowned Mt Borradaile area

 - Private boat cruise through nationally significant wetlands

 Arnhem Land is Aboriginal owned and sprawls across more than 96,000 square kms [36,923 square miles] of Australias Top End; it is a wild paradise, unchanged and unchanging.
 Entry to this region is by Aboriginal permit only, with annual restrictions on visitor numbers.

 On the vast Arnhem Land plateau and its surrounding flood plains, some of the worlds oldest rock paintings and one of the largest national parks in the world are guarded for posterity by the lands original inhabitants.
 Arnhem Land offers an incredible diversity of landscapes and an abundance of waterbirds and aquatic creatures including Jabirus, Brolgas, White-breasted Sea-Eagles, Crocodile and Barramundi; its six distinct seasons creating a myriad of patterns and events.
 Arnhem Land was named after the Dutch ship the Arnhem, which was blown off course near this coast in 1623.
 To most Australians, the region remains as remote and as unknown today as it was to the crew of that ship more than four hundred years ago.